Disclaimer: This food was provided to me free of charge; all opinions are my own.

 - Parking: Available on the street and in the parking lot

-Some other stand out flavors are the brown sugar apple pie and the lemon lavender.
-The brown sugar apple pie is a really strong brown sugar flavor with apple crumbles in it.
-The lemon lavender is a nice light sorbet that is perfect for a warm summer day.
+Some other stand out flavors were the brown sugar apple pie and the lemon lavender.
+The brown sugar apple pie has a robust brown sugar flavor with apple crumbles in it.
+The lemon lavender is a sweet sorbet that is perfect for a warm summer day.

 The pies are all presented beautifully with a simple but elegant presentation.
-I tried each of the flavors they had but my favorites were the Salted Caramel and the Raspberry Chocolate Mousse.
-The Raspberry Chocolate Mousse had a good fruit flavor that they combined with a light chocolate taste.
-I like the mix of the two flavors as neither one overpowered the other.
-The Salted Caramel Pie was my favorite though as it had a really strong and smooth caramel taste with the added kick of salt to even it out.
+I tried each of the flavors they had, but my favorites were the Salted Caramel and the Raspberry Chocolate Mousse.
+The Raspberry Chocolate Mousse had an excellent fruit flavor that they combined with a light chocolate taste.
+I like the mix of the two flavors, as neither one overpowered the other.
+The Salted Caramel Pie was my favorite though, as it had a solid and smooth caramel taste with the added kick of salt to even it out.
 I took one of these pies home with me to eat later.

-Cold brew with maple and milk – My personal favorite, it was a really good coffee that is not too overpowering like a cold brew can be.
-The maple brings a sweetness to the coffee that adds a lot of flavor to it.
+Cold-brew with maple and milk – My personal favorite, it was a delicious coffee that is not too overpowering like a cold brew can be.
+The maple brings sweetness to the coffee that adds a lot of flavor to it.

-Hibiscus lemonade – A good summer time lemonade with tart flavor but really sweet.
-I like tart lemonade myself but it could be too sour for some people.
+Hibiscus lemonade – A good summertime lemonade with tart flavor but sweet.
+I like tart lemonade myself, but it could be too sour for some people.

 As you can see, I enjoyed my time at Atticus; they have a collection of fantastic dessert treats and a great cold brew to go along with it.
 I can’t wait to return for another ice cream sandwich with honey honeycomb.
 I would go out of my way to eat that again.
 Let me know what your favorite thing is in the comments below.